lightning/bolts/03-transactions.md

 `2 <pubkey1> <pubkey2> 2 OP_CHECKMULTISIG`

-* Where `pubkey1` is the numerically lesser of the two `funding_pubkey` in compressed format, and where `pubkey2` is the numerically greater of the two.
+* Where `pubkey1` is the lexicographically lesser of the two `funding_pubkey` in compressed format, and where `pubkey2` is the lexicographically greater of the two.

 ## Commitment Transaction